-Council Regulation (EU) No. 269/2014 provides for certain limited exemptions from the asset freezing prohibitions, such as, inter alia, with respect to the addition of interest or payments due under contracts that were concluded prior to the designation of a designated person to frozen accounts of such designated person provided that any such interest or payments are frozen as well.
+Council Regulation (EU) No. 269/2014 (as amended by Council Regulation (EU) 2023/2873 of 18 December 2023) provides for certain limited exemptions from the asset freezing prohibitions, such as, inter alia, with respect to the addition of interest or payments due under contracts that were concluded prior to the designation of a designated person to frozen accounts of such designated person provided that any such interest or payments are frozen as well.